jsconfkorea/2020.jsconfkorea.com/src/docs/call-for-proposals.en.md

 # Talk Format

+## Location
+JSConf Korea 2020 Home Edition will be **online**.
+You can present anywhere in the world with a reliable internet connection.

+If you prefer, you can give your talk at a studio in Seoul on the day of the conference.
+This studio will be provided for the speakers and MCs by the JSConf Korea team.

 ## Duration

 Prepare your talk to be less than **25 minutes long**.
 You will have 30 minutes for transition, preparation, and the talk.